-The ACT Government, in collaboration with the Invasive Animals Cooperative Research Centre, the Australian National University and RSPCA, developed and commissioned a telephone survey in May 2011 to seek views on cat containment.
+In May 2011 the ACT Government, in collaboration with the Invasive Animals Cooperative Research Centre, the Australian National University and RSPCA, developed and commissioned a telephone survey to seek views on cat containment.
 1277 ACT residents, including 506 cat owners were questioned.
 The existing cat containment suburbs of Forde and Bonner were also targeted, with 192 residents participating from those suburbs.

 - 65% of ACT residents, and the majority of the 500 cat owners surveyed supported cat containment for all new Canberra suburbs.